 My wife asked me to nip to Lidl for some groceries, so I asked my 3-year-old son, Jonas, if he would like to come to the shop with me.
 He replied simply, "no Daddy".
 I then asked him, "would you like to go to the shop and we buy some sweeties?!".
 To which he replied, "yes Daddy!!
 Let's go to the shop now!"
 And he hurriedly ran to put his trainers on!

 Why did he change his mind?
 What I did was position my offering (a trip to the shop) relevant and appealing to him.
 This was made largely possible through the gift marketing principle (in Jonas' case this was some sweets).

 How does this little story apply to building your business?

-You always need to think as your customer: what is it about your product or service that can be appealing to them?
-If you say what's appealing to you it won't necessarily be relevant or appealing to your audience.
+You always need to think like your customer: what is it about your product or service that can be appealing to them?
+If you say what's appealing to you, it won't necessarily be relevant or appealing to your audience.

 So, what have we done here?

 Firstly, we have asked a question relevant to the receiver, regarding something our client is the ideal solution to.